FRANÇAIS

 Dynamic crack modeling and analytical stress field analysis in single-crystal silicon using quantitative fractography

-Moulins, Anthony, Ma, Lingyue, Dugnani, Roberto and Zednik, Ricardo J..
+Moulins, Anthony, Ma, Lingyue, Dugnani, Roberto et Zednik, Ricardo J..
 2020. « Dynamic crack modeling and analytical stress field analysis in single-crystal silicon using quantitative fractography ».
 Theoretical and Applied Fracture Mechanics, vol. 109.

 Compte des citations dans Scopus : 17.